Palm Coast Recreational Boating Accident Attorney

 Boating collisions can leave accident victims with devastating injuries or leave families struggling financially after the loss of a loved one who helped support the household.

-If you have been injured or lost a loved one in a boating accident caused by someone else in Flagler County or Volusia County, you should contact an experienced boat accident lawyer at Chiumento, Dwyer, Hertel, Grant.
+If you have been injured or lost a loved one in a boating accident caused by someone else in Flagler County or Volusia County, you should contact an experienced boat accident lawyer at Chiumento Law, PLLC.
 Our law firm has offices in Palm Coast and Ormond Beach.
 Our maritime law attorneys understand the unique legal issues posed by boating accidents in coastal Florida and are ready to help boating accident victims seek just compensation for their injuries and losses.

 Common Causes of Boating Accidents